chillwei/Thyerlab_omega/README.md

 #### Explanation on fidelity calculations
 We report fidelity in 3 ways.
 The first is `fidelity`, which is the same fidelity calculation reported in Pryor et al. This assumes that all GG sites are being used in a single sequential assembly - it does not fully reflect OMEGA conditions.
 This metric is used to guide fragment design.

 We also calculate the fidelity for each individual gene and report the lowest fidelity for each subpool as `min_gene_fidelity`.
-This is the more relevant metric for OMEGA. `min_gene_fidelity` takes into account the complex assembly background while limiting the fidelity calculation to the relevant gene length. `min_site_fidelity` reports the the least orthogonal site included in the optimized sites.
+This is the more relevant metric for OMEGA. `min_gene_fidelity` takes into account the complex assembly background while limiting the fidelity calculation to the relevant gene length. `min_site_fidelity` reports the least orthogonal site included in the optimized sites.

 ## A note on assembly conditions